 Difference Makers are people just like you - everyday Canadians doing amazing things.
-Explore the stories of the 2019/2020 Difference Maker Award winners below.
+Explore the stories of past Difference Maker Award winners below.
 Every one of these individuals are making their schools and communities more inclusive and accessible for people of all abilities.

 In June 2021, we announced our winners for the 2020/2021 School Year!
 Read the announcement on our blog.

 Jarrett has gone above and beyond his role as head coach.
 He’s created training groups for events such as the Manitoba Marathon, and with the recognition of changing the accessible sport landscape, Jarrett brought together organizations and former Paralympians to create a celebration of accessible sport in the province.